astrogirlnim/GeneKnow/fastq_integration_guide.md

-# FASTQ to VCF Integration Guide for GenePredict
+# FASTQ to VCF Integration Guide for GeneKnow

 ## Overview